A Guide to Hiring Rockstars – Software Engineer Interview Questions (2023)

 They are the type of people I hire for my company and any company I’m involved with.
 They make my life easier.

-- A great developer loves learning about new technology.
+• A great software engineer loves learning about new technology.
 Like LOVES it.

-- A great developer is resourceful.
+• A great software engineer is resourceful.
 They will instinctively find a solution even when it’s outside the standards of the project.

-- A great developer can communicate with a non-technical person effectively.
+• A great software engineer can communicate with a non-technical person effectively.

-- A great developer can estimate accurately and deliver within the timeframe.
+• A great software engineer can estimate accurately and deliver within the timeframe.

-- A great developer is not a “brilliant jerk”.
+• A great software engineer is not a “brilliant jerk”.

-- A great developer wants to be around other great developers.
+• A great software engineer wants to be around other great software engineers.

-- A great developer is not a robot that needs to be told exactly what to do.
+• A great software engineer is not a robot that needs to be told exactly what to do.

-A great developer can deliver 3x as much good code as an average developer.
+A great software engineer can deliver three times as much good code as an average developer in a given timeframe.
 They are creative, and entrepreneurial, and bring forth ideas that a Product Owner may have overlooked.
 Over time, people tend to seek them out to “brainstorm” an idea with them.

 Things I Do and Don’t Do